vahidalvandi/v2ray-docker-compose/README.md

 ### Shadowsocks Protocol

-This is the list of recommended applications to use the Shadowsocks protocol:
+This is the list of recommended applications for Shadowsocks protocol:

 * [Outline](https://getoutline.org/get-started/#step-3) for all platforms
 * [ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG/releases) for macOS